Brand Names: Tyvaso, Tyvaso Refill Kit, Tyvaso Starter Kit, Tyvaso Starter Kit (Institutional)

-It is important to use treprostinil regularly to get the most benefit.
+Use treprostinil regularly to get the most benefit.
+You should not reduce your dose or stop using treprostinil suddenly.
+Stopping suddenly may make your condition worse.
 Get your prescription refilled before you run out of medicine completely.
 Make sure you have a backup inhalation system available so as not to interrupt your treatment if one system stops working.

-Call your doctor if your symptoms do not improve or if they get worse.
+Call your doctor if your symptoms do not improve, or if they get worse while using treprostinil inhalation.

 Store treprostinil ampules in their foil pouch at room temperature away from moisture, heat, and light.
 Once you have opened a foil pouch, the ampules in it should be used within 7 days.